dapphub/keeper/README.md

 Keeper
 ======

-Keepers are software agents which contribute to various distributed systems (especially blockchain-based ones).
+Keepers are software agents which contribute to various decentralized systems.
 Keepers attempt to operate at a profit by following the incentives presented by such systems.

-Current
+Keeper is a user-friendly VM and process manager that simplifies running Keepers.
+Eventually it will be a plug-and-play solution easily adapted to dedicated devices like the Raspberry Pi.

+Complete
 ---
 * Graphene witness node (BTS2 and MUSE)
-* IPFS (default pins)
 * Feed publishing (graphene only)

 Wish list
 ---------
+* IPFS (default pins)
  * ethereum full node
+ * eth dapps:
+    * piper's alarm
+     * collateral redeemer
  * tor
  * arbitrage bot
  * market-maker
- * collateral redeemer
  * nubits liquidity bot
  * ripple liquidity bot

+Individual Images
+===

 Building bitshares-2 and muse base containers
 ---------------------------------------------